jeremyosborne/confetti-pigs-in-space/README.md

 TODO
 ----
 * Probably a good moment to add a v12 tag.
-* Orient the flying pig objects correctly (and include them correctly).
+* Next round.
+    * Refactor again (need to somewhat normalize how I define entities).
     * Make multiline text and improve the TextOverlay.
-* Refactor again (need to somewhat normalize how I define entities).
+    * Include the flying confetti pigs, and orient correctly.